GaloisInc/VERSE-OpenSUT/README.md

 > A brief natural-language overview of the purpose, function, operational environment, and degree of complexity of the SUT.

 Open System Under Test (OpenSUT) is a fictitious airborne platform that represents a notional high-consequence national security system.
 OpenSUT contains a [Mission Computer](#mission-computer) which serves as a *flight mission computer*, a [Mission Protection System](#mission-protection-system-mps) which protects the (virtual) engine from getting outside of its safe operating conditions, a [Mission Key Management System](#mission-key-management-mkm) that handles [mission keys](#mission-keys), platform [attestation](#attestation) and provides various cryptographic services.
 An [autopilot](#autopilot) provides basic flight control and waypoint following ability.
-The components communicate via point-to-point connections routed through a [messaging bus](#message-bus).
+The components communicate via point-to-point connections routed through a [message bus](#message-bus).

 Additional *optional* components might be included, depending on the direction from the client.
 Those include a [camera](#optional-camera) that provides high-resolution video and a realistic amount of data, a [system logger](#optional-system-log) for logging system events at different classification levels, and [external comms](#optional-external-comms) for communicating with a fictional remote operator for unmanned platform operation.

 We are intentionally ambiguous about some details, such as whether the OpenSUT is a manned or unmanned platform (it does have a basic autopilot), or whether it is a fixed wing or a [VTOL](https://en.wikipedia.org/wiki/VTOL).
 Depending on timing and client needs, we can adapt OpenSUT as necessary.

-We intent to build OpenSUT in a way that is similar to industry standards, such as [Open Mission Systems](https://www.vdl.afrl.af.mil/programs/oam/oms.php) (OMS).
+We intent to build OpenSUT in a way that is similar to industry standards, such as *Open Mission Systems* ([OMS][]).
 This means having a publish-subscribe bus, and a well defined set of messages and interfaces.

 OpenSUT [components](#components) can be thought of as the *application code*, and each component runs inside a [pKVM](#pkvm) [virtual machine](#virtual-machine).
 The components run on a set of (simulated) host computers, where at least one is a multi-core CPU running multiple components, and one is a single core CPU hosting a Real-Time-Operating-System (RTOS) and running the [autopilot](#autopilot).
 Our hypervisor is pKVM capable Linux.
 All CPUs are ARM64 architecture, because pKVM supports only that instruction set.
 For easy deployment, we will virtualize the host computers in QEMU instances.
 Some auxiliary processes, such as a flight simulator, are expected to run directly on the user's machine, or in separate docker containers.